bearswithsaws/revealxy/README.md

 # Revealxy

-Reveal the location Reconxy trail cameras that leverage the LTE modem for remote picture uploads.
+Reveal the location Reconyx trail cameras that leverage the LTE modem for remote picture uploads.

 # Exif Data